Electronic Press Kit

 — Atlanta Journal-Constitution

-2013/14 will see European premieres of his string quartet, Images From a Closed Ward, at London’s Waterloo Festival, and his concerto for piano and orchestra, along the ravines, with the Deutsche Radio Philharmonie (Shai Wosner, piano/Tito Muñoz, conducting) in Germany, and in Romania (Timisoara and Bucharest) as part of the George Enescu International Festival with pianist Matei Varga conducted by Radu Popa.
-Pianist Garrick Ohlsson will premiere Tenebrae for solo piano as part of the Santa Fe Chamber Music Festival, and Soheil Nasseri gives NY premieres of Tenebrae and Two Lullabies with additional performances at the International Beethoven Festival in Chicago.
-During the summer of 2014, a new solo violin work commissioned by the New York Philharmonic, Of Sorrow Born, will premiere at the orchestra’s Biennial, and Mr. Hersch’s chamber opera, On the Threshold of Winter, will be given it’s long awaited premiere in New York by NUNC (Miranda Cuckson, Artistic Director).
+2013/14 saw several European premieres, including that of his string quartet at London’s Waterloo Festival, and his concerto for piano and orchestra, along the ravines, with the Deutsche Radio Philharmonie (Shai Wosner, piano/Tito Munoz, conducting) in Germany.
+The concerto was also presented as part of the George Enescu International Festival in Romania (Timisoara and Bucharest) with pianist Matei Varga under the direction of Radu Popa.
+Pianist Garrick Ohlsson gave the world premiere of Tenebrae for solo piano as part of the Santa Fe Chamber Music Festival, and Soheil Nasseri will gave NY premieres of Tenebrae and Two Lullabies with additional performances at the International Beethoven Festival in Chicago.
+In June of 2014, a work for solo violin commissioned by the New York Philharmonic, Of Sorrow Born, premiered at the orchestra’s Biennial, and Mr. Hersch’s acclaimed monodrama, On the Threshold of Winter, received its premiere at the Brooklyn Academy of Music in New York by NUNC (Miranda Cuckson, Artistic Director), with soprano Ah Young Hong in the starring role.

-Recent performances include Night Pieces, commissioned and premiered by the Cleveland Orchestra, and a song cycle for baritone and piano, Domicilium, premiered by Thomas Hampson and Wolfgang Rieger on San Francisco Performances (commissioned by Mr. Hampson and the ASCAP Kingsford Commissions for Art Song).
-In early 2012, Mr. Hersch’s Images from a Closed Ward, commissioned by the Blair String Quartet, received premiere performances in New York, Philadelphia and Nashville.
-Mr. Hersch's second piano concerto, along the ravines, commissioned by pianist Shai Wosner and the Borletti-Buitoni Trust received its premiere with the Seattle Symphony Orchestra with Mr. Wosner as soloist during the spring of 2012.
+Other notable performances include Night Pieces, commissioned and premiered by the Cleveland Orchestra, and a song cycle for baritone and piano, Domicilium, premiered by Thomas Hampson and Wolfgang Rieger on San Francisco Performances (commissioned by Mr. Hampson and the ASCAP Kingsford Commissions for Art Song).
+In 2012, Mr. Hersch’s Images from a Closed Ward, commissioned by the Blair String Quartet, received premiere performances in New York, Philadelphia and Nashville.
+Also that year, Mr. Hersch's second piano concerto, along the ravines, commissioned by pianist Shai Wosner and the Borletti-Buitoni Trust received its premiere with the Seattle Symphony Orchestra with Mr. Wosner as soloist under the direction of Gerard Schwarz.

 During the summer of 2010, Mr. Hersch's Symphony No. 3 was premiered by Marin Alsop and the Cabrillo Contemporary Music Festival Orchestra, a festival commission.
 His work, in the snowy margins, was premiered by Peter Sheppard-Skaerved at the Dartington New Music Festival in the U.K. Other recent works include Mr. Hersch's, A Forest of Attics, for the Network for New Music's 25th anniversary season, which premiered during the spring of 2010, and was selected as one of the year’s most important classical music events by The Philadelphia Inquirer.
 The paper said of the work, “A Forest of Attics threw a Molotov cocktail into the concert: Everything before it paled in comparison. ...the music felt like war, with gestures erupting like sirens, high wind writing that sounded like screaming and rapid-fire percussion - all deployed with the control of a master but little sense of resolution.
 Hersch has written some towering works in recent years; this is yet another."